open-control-systems/device-hub/docs/features.md

 A device is required to have the following in its mDNS txt record:
 - `autodiscovery_uri` - device URI, how device can be reached.
+- `autodiscovery_type` - device type, to distinguish one device from another.
 - `autodiscovery_desc` - human readable device description.
 - `autodiscovery_mode` - auto-discovery mode, use `1` to add the device automatically.